 HIV is the abbreviation for the health problem Human Immunodeficiency Virus.
 It is actually an infection that assaults the immune system of a person.
-Someone who contracts HIB is affected with different symptoms, and gets to be at extremely high danger of getting some other diseases and disorders.
+Someone who contracts HIB is affected with different symptoms and gets to be at an extremely high danger of getting some other diseases and disorders.
 If left undiagnosed, HIV could even result in death.

 The track record of HIV dates back to the 1980s the time some homosexual males where discovered inflicted with the viral strain.
 In those days, the infection was termed as Gay-Related Immune Deficiency or GRID due to the fact that everyone believed the illness only infected the gays or homosexuals.
 This idea was quickly debunked once HIV instances in straight men and women were also reported.